-The third development program in our portfolio is intravenous, or IV, Choline Chloride, an investigational phospholipid substrate replacement therapy initially in development for patients receiving parenteral nutrition, or PN, who have intestinal failure associated liver disease, or IFALD.
-IV Choline Chloride has been granted Orphan Drug Designation by the FDA for this indication and has also been granted Fast Track Designation for the treatment of IFALD.
-Following a positive end of Phase 2 meeting with the FDA, we received feedback on the design of the studies necessary to complete a registration package for IV Choline Chloride for the treatment of IFALD, including a Phase 1 pharmacokinetic, or PK, trial and a Phase 3 clinical trial.
-Prior to initiating these clinical trials, we are conducting a prevalence study to enhance understanding of the PN patient population and we plan to use this information to determine the next steps for the development program.
-In September 2021, we reported results of the retrospective part of the prevalence study, which supported the significant unmet medical need in patients dependent on PN who have IFALD.
-We are currently conducting the prospective part of the study, which is a multi-center, cross-sectional observational study that will assess the prevalence of choline deficiency, as well as cholestasis and steatosis, in patients dependent on PN.
+The third development program in our portfolio is intravenous, or IV, Choline Chloride, an investigational phospholipid substrate replacement therapy, initially in development for patients receiving parenteral nutrition, or PN, who have intestinal failure associated liver disease, or IFALD.
+IV Choline Chloride has been granted Orphan Drug Designation by the FDA for both IFALD and PN indications and has also been granted Fast Track Designation for the treatment of IFALD.
+We have conducted a two-part prevalence study to enhance our understanding of the PN patient population.
+The first part of the prevalence study was completed in September 2021, when we reported results of the retrospective part of the prevalence study, which supported the significant unmet medical need in patients dependent on PN who have IFALD.
+We are concluding the second, or prospective part, of the prevalence study, which is a multi-center, cross-sectional observational study that assessed the prevalence of choline deficiency in patients dependent on PN.
+We continue to engage with the FDA and plan to take into account, among other relevant factors we deem appropriate, regulatory feedback and the results of the prevalence study to determine the next steps for the development program.